Broich/Broich-old.github.io/_posts/2016-04-25-three-things-about-your-next-code-review.md

 title: 3 Things about your next code review
 ---

-When you’re lucky enough to work in a team with talented developers you should establish something very useful: Code Reviews.
+In case you’re lucky enough to work in a team with smart developers, you should establish something super useful: Code reviews.

-When reviewing your co-workers code please try to keep in mind:
+When reviewing your co-worker's code please try to keep in mind:

 1. Understand motivation
 2. Use proper wording